 - From £180 per hour for a solicitor of less than 4 years qualification

 - From £150 per hour for paralegals and trainee solicitors.

 All of these rates are exclusive of VAT at 20%.
 Individual specialists may charge more to reflect their expertise and the urgency of the work required may sometimes result in an uplifted rate.

 In all cases we will give you an estimate of how much our charges will be and any different options that might be available to you.
 We will usually confirm this with you in writing.

-In most cases we will ask you for money on account of our costs, this is a sum of money that will be held in your client account until we are ready to issue you with a bill.
+In all cases we will ask you for money on account of our costs, this is a sum of money that will be held in your client account until we are ready to issue you with a bill.
 Most clients with cases that continue for any length of time will be billed monthly.
-In these sorts of cases we will account to you for the work that we have done in the month and present you with a bill for that work each month.
+In these sorts of cases, we will account to you for the work that we have done in the month and present you with a bill for that work each month.

 In some circumstances, we may be able to work for you for a fixed fee.
 A fixed fee is our best estimate of how much it will cost to conduct a case or a particular part of it based upon the hourly rate of the fee earner conducting the case and the amount of time we think it will take to conclude.